Nizamuddin4493/Nizamuddin4493/README.md

 ## Hi there,👋 I'm Nizamuddin Ahmadzai

-- 🔭 I’m currently studying at [Microverse](https://http://www.microverse.org)
+- 🔭 I’m from Afghanistan and currently studying at [Microverse](https://http://www.microverse.org)
-- 🌱 I’m currently learning full-stack web development, and Data Structures and Algorithms.
+- 🌱 I’m currently learning full-stack web development, and data structures and algorithms.
-- 👯 I’m looking to collaborate on OpenSource Projects
+- 👯 I’m looking to collaborate on openSource projects.
+- 🕸️ Please visit my [Portfolio](https://nizamuddin4493.github.io/My-Portfolio/) website.
 - ⚡  I love to travel and see different cultures.
 - 📫 How to reach me: nizamuddin4493@gmail.com

 ## Languages and tools